 - 1. Meet admission criteria for Associate Degree Nursing Program. - 2.
 Graduate of an approved practical nursing program and grades of "C" or better in all courses on the Practical Nursing curriculum. - 3.
 Current unencumbered license to practice as a Licensed Practical Nurse in North Carolina which must remain unencumbered while enrolled in the nursing program.
 The Nursing Department will verify license. - 4.
-The Nursing Department will validate content in all NUR courses. - 5.
-Complete NUR 214 Nursing Transition Concepts Course with a grade of C (78%) or better.
-Admission to NUR 214 based on space available.
-See selection critieria. - 6.
+The Nursing Department will validate satisfactory competence in NUR courses content. - 5.
+Achieve satisfactory score on the Advanced Standing Alternative for Licensed Practical Nurses placement test. - 6.
 Admission contingent on space available.